GiacomoBotti/GiacomoBotti.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am theoretical chemist working on not-so-quantum dynamics.
-I am a postdoctoral fellow in [Sophya Garashchuk](https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/our_people/directory/garashchuk_sophya.php) group at the [Department of chemistry](https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/index.php) of the University of South Carolina.
+I am a theoretical chemist working on not-so-quantum dynamics.
+Right now, I am a postdoctoral fellow in [Sophya Garashchuk](https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/our_people/directory/garashchuk_sophya.php) group at the [Department of chemistry](https://sc.edu/study/colleges_schools/chemistry_and_biochemistry/index.php) of the University of South Carolina.
 Go Gamecocks!

 I got my PhD in 2024 under [Riccardo Conte](https://sites.unimi.it/ceotto/about_RiccardoConte.html) at [Ceotto Group](https://sites.unimi.it/ceotto/index.html), University of Milan.
 In my PhD thesis I developed (some) and applied (many) methods of semiclassical dynamics, to unravel some interesting vibrational spectra.
 I got both my BSc and MSc in Ceotto Group too!